Scroll to navigation

 LUKS2 header locking

 The LUKS2 on-disk metadata is updated in several steps and to achieve proper atomic update, there is a locking mechanism.
 For an image in file, code uses flock(2) system call.
-For a block device, lock is performed over a special file stored in a locking directory (by default /run/cryptsetup).
+For a block device, lock is performed over a special file stored in a locking directory (by default /run/lock/cryptsetup).
 The locking directory should be created with the proper security context by the distribution during the boot-up phase.
 Only LUKS2 uses locks, other formats do not use this mechanism.

 AUTHORS

-Cryptsetup is originally written by Jana Saout <jana@saout.de>.
+cryptsetup originally written by Jana Saout <jana@saout.de>

 The LUKS extensions and original man page were written by Clemens Fruhwirth <clemens@endorphin.org>.